-For notifications to be received, the database must be able to connect back to the application using cx_Oracle.
-Typically, this means that the machine running cx_Oracle needs a fixed IP address.
+The default CQN connection mode typically means that the machine running cx_Oracle needs a fixed IP address.
 Note Connection.subscribe() does not verify that this reverse connection is possible.
 If there is any problem sending a notification, then the callback method will not be invoked.
-Configuration options can include an IP address and port on which to listen for notifications; otherwise, the database chooses values on its own.
+Configuration options can include an IP address and port on which cx_Oracle will listen for notifications; otherwise, the database chooses values.